JanUnld/webdev/docs/angular/README.md

 ## API

 For a detailed overview of the interfaces and functionality provided by this package, please take a look at the [docs][docs].
 There might also appear various secondary entry points.
-Which are **not** directly accessible from the main entry point of this package, as they tend to be more specialized.

 ### Secondary Entry Points